dudziak-tomasz/asteroids-js/CONFIG.md

 "publicDirectory" - if set to true, express serve static files from asteroids-js/public as "/".
 You can disable the public directory when the front-end is running on another server.
 Then change the request path in public/js/api.js.

+---

 ## EXPRESS PORTS

-"httpPort", "httpsPort" - ports on which express provides API endpoints
+"httpPort", "httpsPort" - ports on which express provides API endpoints; if httpsPort is enabled, save the certificate and server key in the config directory: config/server.cert, config/server.key.

+---

 ## CORS

 "corsOrigin" - list of clients that have access to endpoints

+---

 ## SENDING EMAILS